-THE STARTER LEVEL may be best for those organizations that are entirely new to the conversation about mental illnesses.
+THE BASIC LAUNCH may be best for those organizations that are entirely new to the conversation about mental illnesses.

-THE INTERMEDIATE LEVEL may be suitable for organizations that regularly implement wellness or well-being programs but have not specifically addressed mental health.
+THE INTERMEDIATE LAUNCH may be suitable for organizations that regularly implement wellness or well-being programs but have not specifically addressed mental health.

-THE FULL LEVEL may work best for groups that have previously addressed mental health issues through speakers or organization-wide volunteer projects.
+THE FULL LAUNCH may work best for groups that have previously addressed mental health issues through speakers or organization-wide volunteer projects.

 Explain the purpose of Make It OK, and why your organization decided to implement it.
 Get their input on how participants will receive Make It OK and address any concerns or questions.
 Once the campaign is underway, companies may experience an increase in employee-generated questions for managers.

 Make sure managers are familiar with the following before you launch Make It OK: